-Pay disparity effects women from all backgrounds.
+Pay disparity affects women from all backgrounds.
 U.S. Census data for all occupations shows that in each racial and ethnic group, men have higher median weekly earnings than women.
-Pay disparity effects more than female workers.
 Lower wages for women also have a negative impact on the children supported by these women.
-If these women are married, their husbands suffer the costs of the lower family wages as well.
+If these women are married, their spouse will suffer the costs of the lower family wages as well.
 Pay equity legislation protects the right of women to receive equal pay for comparable work, prevents wage discrimination based on gender, and improves the financial stability of families, especially those headed by women.

 1. Institute for Women’s Policy Research